Upgrading to Windows 11

 While Windows 11 maintains compatibility with most standard software applications, there are some important considerations before proceeding with your upgrade:

 • Davidson College’s standard office applications, such as the Microsoft Office suite, web browsers, and the Adobe Suite are fully compatible with Windows 11.
+Any program that has been updated in the last few years is likely fine.

 • If your device runs specialized software (such as devices that connect to research lab equipment), please verify that it is compatible with Windows 11 prior to upgrading.